Davis Fire: Background

-Over the first ten days of September 2024 (including the day the Davis Fire ignited) there were above average temperatures around 90 degrees Fahrenheit.
-Strong winds in the area aided the fire the day of ignition.
-These conditions continued into the beginning stages of the Davis Fire, which prompted red flag warnings in the area for the first few days and helped the fire rapidly spread.
-On September 11, there were sustained winds up to 40 mph.
-The strong winds were a result of a low-pressure area passing over the fire.
+Over the first ten days of September 2024 there were above average peak temperatures in valleys in Western Nevada around 90 °F. Strong regional winds contributed to the fire's spread on the day of ignition.
+On September 11, there were sustained winds up to 40 mph caused by a low–pressure area passing over the Pacific Northwest, with the Reno area around the southern point.
+Across the Western United States, climate change has caused more impactful heat waves and has led to an increase of wildfires in the Western United States.

-The Davis Fire and and other wildfires in Nevada over 2024 spread quicker and started easier because of the invasive cheat grass species.
-While above-average snow packs had hindered fire activity in previous years, this led to an abundance of the cheat grass to grow.
-The cheat grass dried out right before the fire season began, which gave these fires a plentiful amount of dry fuel.
-Additionally, there were dry conditions throughout the state.
-The portions of Humboldt-Toiyabe National Forest the Davis Fire burned in areas where the forest was much denser.
-There were large numbers of dry fire fuels that included pine needles, dead leaves, and dead tree limbs.
-The fire was primarily burning in brush.
+Overall, wildfires in Nevada throughout 2024 spread quicker and ignited easier due to an abundance invasive cheatgrass.
+The two previous winters, 2022–23 and 2023–24, had an above–average snowpack, leading to an abundance of cheatgrass.
+The cheatgrass dried out throughout the fire season, giving wildfires a plentiful amount of dry fuel.
+Additionally, there were dry conditions throughout the state as a whole, including all of Western Nevada experiencing at least abnormally dry conditions.
+The portions of Humboldt-Toiyabe National Forest the Davis Fire burned in areas where the forest was much denser than it was historically.
+Many forests in the Sierra Nevada region have grown denser due to strict orders in the 20th century to immediately suppress all wildfires.
+There were large areas of dry fire fuels that included pine needles, dead leaves, and dead tree limbs.
+The fire primarily burned in dry brush.

-Climate change has caused a longer heat waves (including around the time of the fire), and overall, has led to an increase of wildfires in the Western United States.
-The warmer temperatures created more and drier fuels for the fire.
+Many structures were threatened because the fire took place in the heavily populated foothills of the Carson Range.
+These structures were in a wildfire urban interface where there are urban communities in wildfire prone areas.

-The Truckee Meadows Fire Protection District station that would have been closest to the Davis Fire, the Bowers Mansion station, was permanently closed in 2022 from a bat infestation.
-Crews would have arrived earlier, and a resident stated having a closer station would have helped "big time" in combatting the fire.
+The Truckee Meadows Fire Protection District (TMFPD) station that would have been closest to the location of the Davis Fire, the Bowers Mansion station, was permanently closed in 2022 after a bat infestation.
+TMFPD reported repairs would have cost tens of thousands of dollars.
+The station was 2 mile away, and the closest operating one during the fire was the Eastlake Station, with KRNV–DT reporting driving from the Bowers Mansion station from the scene took under two minutes while driving from the Eastlake Station took roughly five minutes and thirty seconds.
+A resident stated having a closer station would have helped "big time" in combatting the fire.

 Cause

-The Davis Fire was first reported in the day use area of Davis Creek Regional Park around 2:30 P.M. on September 7, 2024, and was burning in heavy timber and brush.
-The fire was about 2 mi west of the Slide Mountain summit.
-At the time, the fire was 3 acre.
-After extensive investigations and interviews, the fire was determined to have been started by an improperly extinguished campfire, with an accidental motive.
-However, in the day use area, campfires are banned in Davis Creek Regional Park.
-Early in the investigations, officials determined the fire was not started by lightning or an electrical malfunction, and were asking to be alerted of any information related to the start of the fire.
+The Davis Fire was first reported in the day use area of Davis Creek Regional Park around 2:30 pm on September 7, 2024, and was burning in heavy timber and brush.
+After extensive investigations, the fire was determined to have been started by a prohibited and improperly extinguished campfire, with an accidental motive and no criminal activity involved.